lit/lit.dev/packages/lit-dev-content/site/guide/composition/directives.md

 ## Overview

-Directives are functions that can customize how lit-html renders values.
-Template authors can use directives in their templates like other functions:
+Directives are objects that can customize how Lit renders expressions.
+Using a directive in your template is like calling a function:

 ```js
 html`<div>